 The Imagination Station series by Adventures in Odyssey – Varies

-Most know Adventures in Odyssey for its radio broadcast, however few know about their Imagination Station historical series!
+Most know Adventures in Odyssey for its radio broadcast, few know about their Imagination Station historical series!
 Meet cousins Beth and Patrick, the Christian Jack-and-Annie from Magic Tree House series.
 Story settings range from ancient China to WWII.

 Magic Tree House series by Mary Pope Osbourne – Varies

 I know some Christians don’t like this book because of the “magic” – but in the original, standard 26 books there is really is nothing occult or witchcraft or anything.
-Part history, part geography, part science, this series is about time-travelling siblings.
+Part history, part geography, part science, this series is about time-traveling siblings.
 Whether they’re swimming with dolphins, learning with Shakespeare, or helping Clara Barton, this is a great series for younger kids!

 Anholt’s Artists Books for Children series by Lawrence Anholt – Varies

 Explore great artists through the eyes of children!
 Meet Degas and the Little Dancer, Van Gogh and the Sunflowers, Leonardo and the Flying Boy, and more!

 If You series by Various Authors – Varies

 If you lived in Colonial times, what kind of clothes would you wear?
 If you were there when they signed the Constitution you would see what was missing from the Constitution!
 If you lived during the Civil War, would you still go to school?
 If you grew up with George Washington, If you lived with the Cherokee, If you traveled west in a covered wagon, If your name was changed at Ellis Island.
 These are the questions the If You series provokes.
 Perfect for young kids!

 I love the American Girl books and I think I’ve read almost all of the original 6 books for each American Girl.
 Also, American Girl has cookbooks and “Welcome to (AG Doll name here” books for a lot of the books.
 Seriously – so much American Girl fun!